AmpersandTarski/documentation/installation/installing_ampersand.md

 > 1. Issue the following command:
     ````$ stack instal````

-This will build you the executable named ampersand.exe and install it into your path.
+This will build an Ampersand-compiler named "ampersand.exe" and install it into your path.

 **Notes:**